 Mental disorders increase risk of death from infections

-A systematic review and meta-analysis by British scientists found that people with bipolar disorder, schizophrenia or schizoaffective disorder have a nearly three-fold increased risk of dying from infections compared to the general population.
+A systematic review and meta-analysis by British scientists showed that people with bipolar disorder, schizophrenia or schizoaffective disorder have a nearly three-fold increased risk of dying from infections compared to the general population.
 As reported in the journal eClinicalMedicine, the highest risk of death is observed with respiratory infections.

 It is known that people with severe mental illness die 10 to 20 years earlier than the healthy population.
 About nine percent of this premature mortality is due to unnatural causes - suicide and self-harm.
 However, psychiatrists observe that the life expectancy of such patients is significantly reduced due to physical health factors.